By Michael W. Howell

 “______, ______ on the wall…” Fill in the blanks

 He’s one I will randomly throw in.
 Do you remember “The Brady Bunch Variety Hour?”
-It was a spin off to the original show that included everyone in the original cast except Eve Plum who played Jan Brady.
-It was a typical 70’s skit show where they performed skits, musicals, ect.
+It was a spin-off to the original show that included everyone in the original cast except Eve Plum who played Jan Brady.
+It was a typical 70’s skit show where they performed skits, musicals, etc.

 In the H.B.O. series that has spawned a couple of movies was a show that starred Sarah Jessica Parker and her life in the city of New York.

-Was the title to the show “Sex in the City” or “Sex and the City?”
+Was the title of the show “Sex in the City” or “Sex and the City?”

 One of the more controversial instances of the Mandela Effect is centered around the changing of the Bible.
-One of the verses that has people remembering one way is the Lord’s Prayer.
+One of the verses that have people remembering one way is the Lord’s Prayer.
 You have been saying this since the first time you went to Sunday School.
-I bet right now you could say it frontwards and backwards and have it etched in your memory, right?
-Well, like the other examples, lets see.
+I bet right now you could say it frontwards and backward and have it etched in your memory, right?
+Well, like the other examples, let’s see.